vkleitsas/powerfactors/timestamps-assignment/README.md

 ### How to deploy

-From root directory execute make run
+From timestamps-assignment directory execute make run

 ### How to run tests

-From root directory execute make test
+From timestamps-assignment directory execute make test

 ## Sample requests